manicprone/joint-kit/README.md

 endpoints.

 Designed to be flexible.
-Mix it with existing code and/or use it to generate an entire custom method library and client API from scratch.
+Mix it with existing code and/or use it to generate an entire custom method library and client API router from scratch.

-Provides: DB model configuration, CRUD and relational data logic, authorization & field validation, data transformation, paginated & non-paginated datasets, rich error handling, payload serialization, HTTP router generation (for RESTful endpoints), and more.
+**Provides:** DB model configuration, CRUD and relational data logic, authorization & field validation, data transformation, paginated & non-paginated datasets, rich error handling, payload serialization, HTTP router generation (for RESTful endpoints), and more.

 <br />